patalexander/git-practice/README.md

   Or use 'git commit -m "<message"'

   - First line should be clear, accurate, and concise
-  - Use proper grammar and punctuation
+  - Use proper spelling, grammar and punctuation
   - Don't end with a '.'

   for more advise, see https://chris.beams.io./posts/git-commit/